What is Toll-Tax?

 • Fire-fighting departments or organization

 • National Highway Authority of India or any other Government organization using such vehicles for inspection or survey.
-Also, if using for construction or operation of national highways and the maintenance thereof
+Also, if used for the construction or operation of national highways and the maintenance thereof

 • Used as an ambulance